 Get Taxis in Antigua

 Taxis in Antigua operate on a set rate system.
-You’ll find a taxi desk at the V C Bird International Airport, simply approach if tell them your location and they’ll tell you how much.
+You’ll find a taxi desk at the V C Bird International Airport, simply approach, tell them your desired location and they’ll tell you how much.
 They’ll quote you in both EC Dollars and US dollars and you can pay in either.
 You will usually get change in the currency in which you paid.
-Always confirm the price before getting in – that’s not because we think the taxi drivers will rip you off, it’s just or general rule!
+Always confirm the price before getting in – that’s not because we think the taxi drivers will rip you off, it’s just our general rule!

 Rent a Car while in Antigua

 It feels wrong to recommend renting a car to anyone traveling on a budget, but seriously that’s what you should do in Antigua.
 We made out a list of what to do in Antigua, planned a route, and rented a car for 3 days to see it all.
 We couldn’t have got to all the places we wanted to see via the local bus system – even by spending considerably longer on the island.
-The buses are there primarily for the local population and if they’re going to Shirley Height’s then they’re driving or taking a taxi too!
+The buses are there primarily for the local population, but if locals are going to Shirley Height’s then they’re driving or taking a taxi too!

 Get a quote for a rental car now!

-Hertz Car Rental in St John’s meets at the Java to Go Café in the Nevis Pier part of the cruise ship terminal).
+Hertz Car Rental in St John’s met us at the Java to Go Café in the Nevis Pier part of the cruise ship terminal.

 Antigua is like most of the Caribbean islands and requires a local driving license.
-You simply need to provide your driver’s license from home and hand over US$20 / EC$60 (you can pay on a credit card).
-Antiguan roads are in an interesting condition, there are lots of potholes and lots of roadworks ongoing, which the British Government is apparently paying towards fixing.
+To get the local license, you simply need to provide your driver’s license from your home country and hand over US$20 / EC$60 (you can pay on a credit card).
+Antiguan roads are in an interesting condition, there are lots of potholes and lots of roadworks ongoing.
 We’d recommend either taking the full CDW and SLI coverage or having your own insurance policy and excess coverage with your rental car.

 Take care walking in Antigua